Saketh1196/Programming/README.md

 ![](Python/car.jpg)
 #### Note:

-Due to some issue the file is unable to load.
-It is solved with this link:
+Due to some issue the file is unable to load in the Github repository.
+It is resolved by opening the below link:

 [Object detection.ipynb](https://nbviewer.jupyter.org/github/Saketh1196/Programming/blob/main/Python/Object%20detection.ipynb)